Ford launches TV, print ad blitz to revive Lincoln sales

 The campaign, which launches Monday, features a 60-second TV commercial that opens with an image of an actor playing Abraham Lincoln, the U.S. president after whom the brand is named.

+The second-largest U.S. automaker is hoping to attract younger, more progressive buyers to its Lincoln vehicles.
+Lincoln developed a musty image since its sales peaked two decades ago, and by harkening back to the past, Ford aims to show a different side to it.

 "This is how Lincoln started.
-This is how we will become great again," the automaker says in print advertisements that will appear in major newspapers and online media Monday.
+This is how we will become great again," the automaker says in one print advertisement that will appear in major newspapers and online media Monday.

-Chief Executive Alan Mulally as well as Jim Farley, Ford's global marketing chief and new head of Lincoln, will mark the launch at an event in New York's Lincoln Centre Plaza on Monday.
+Ford is betting that fresh designs, glossier showrooms and a personalized approach to service will help drive sales.
+By the end of the month, Ford dealers will receive the new Lincoln MKZ sedan, one of several models to be introduced by 2015.

+By 2014, Ford plans to introduce the brand in China to take advantage of a growing appetite for luxury cars in the world's largest auto market.

-Two decades ago, Lincoln was the top-selling luxury nameplate in the United States.
-But in 2011, its vehicle sales were just 85,643 - less than half the amount sold by Lexus, Toyota Motor Co's (7203.T) upscale brand.
+Lincoln was the top-selling luxury nameplate in the United States in the 1990s, but in 2011, sales were just 85,643 - less than half the vehicles sold by Lexus, Toyota Motor Co's (7203.T) upscale brand.

-Ford is determined to show a different side to a brand that has developed a musty image over time.
-The goal is to attract younger, more progressive buyers by offering more personalized service, glossier showrooms and fresh designs.

-By the end of the month, dealers will receive the 2013 MKZ sedan, the first of seven new or refreshed Lincoln models that will be launched by 2015.
-Ford is also laying the groundwork to launch the brand in China, to take advantage of a growing appetite for luxury cars in the world's largest car market.
+Ford wants to lower the average age of Lincoln buyers to 57 from 65 years old, and raise the target average annual income more than 50 percent to nearly $160,000 (99,477 pounds).

-Initially, Ford sought to set Lincoln apart from the Ford brand in its U.S. marketing strategy, not unlike the distinction between Volkswagen AG (VOWG_p.DE) and its top-tier Audi brand.
+Initially, Ford sought to set Lincoln apart from the Ford brand in its U.S. marketing strategy, not unlike the distinction between Volkswagen and its top-tier Audi brand.
+But that approach changed so that Lincoln could build on Ford's recent success.

-But Ford's successful turnaround under Mulally could revive interest in the brand, executives said.

 (Reporting by Deepa Seetharaman; Editing by Lisa Von Ahn and Maureen Bavdek)